-If you are an international student looking to purchase items for your room, stores like Argos and ASDA generally provide cheaper options for furnishing, while stores such as Marks and Spencer and John Lewis have slightly more expensive options.
+If you are an international student looking to purchase items for your room, stores like Argos, ASDA, TK maxx generally provide cheaper options for furnishing, while stores such as Marks and Spencer and John Lewis have slightly more expensive options.
+Alternatively, you can order items online (i.e. through Amazon) for your arrival.

 For the kitchen: New College does not provide plates, bowls, mugs, glasses, cutlery and storage containers for the kitchen, though in much of College's accommodation a collection has accrued over the years.
 College accommodation kitchens DO come furnished with a microwave, a toaster and a kettle.
 You may also find sandwich toasters, rice cookers, bottle openers and the like can be especially handy, but your house-mates may be happy to share what they have, so do check before you spend!
-Some general goods stores in Oxford offer discounts on all home-ware purchases in the first few weeks of term on presentation of your Bod card.
+Some general goods stores in Oxford offer discounts on all home-ware purchases in the first few weeks of term on presentation of your Bod Card.
 Robert Dyas is a good bet as they do a year-round student discount.